cfug/dio/dio/migration_guide.md

 ### Summary

-- `BaseOptions.setRequestContentTypeWhenNoPayload` has been removed,
-  which will not imply `Content-Type` by default, and requests should explicitly define their content type.
 - `get` and `getUri` in `Dio` has different signature.
 - `DefaultHttpClientAdapter` is now named `IOHttpClientAdapter`, and the platform independent adapter can be initiated by `HttpClientAdapter()` which is a factory method.